Laurie2905-JOHN/mase/Lab Files/Lab3MD.md

 Metrics Implemented:

 - GPU energy consumption
+- Precision
+- Recall
-- Precision, Recall and F1 Score
+- F1 Score
 - Latency

-Reviewing figure 1 we see that GPU power is relatively constant
+Reviewing figure 1, we observe that GPU power is relatively constant.
+In the developed system, GPU power measurement is executed through a threading-based approach, enabling the concurrent monitoring of GPU power usage alongside other computational tasks, such as model inference.
+However, the relatively short latency of the model's execution presents a significant challenge for capturing accurate and continuous power measurements.
+This difficulty arises primarily due to the sampling frequency limitations imposed by the utilized monitoring package (pynvml), which may not be sufficiently high to capture detailed power usage data.
+However, this approach could yield more accurate results in scenarios with longer inference durations or during the model training phases, where the extended periods provide a better opportunity for detailed power consumption analysis.

 ![Description of image](TPE_vs_Brute.png)
 *Figure 1: Performance Analysis of Different Quantization Configurations in the Model*